s16372/Hello-World/README.md

 # Hello-World

+Hi,
-This is my first project
+This is my first project.